saurabhbahadur/java-interview-questions/Abstraction.md

 <h1 align="center" > Abstraction </h1>
 <p align="center" > (Hiding unnecessary details) </p>

+## Hiding internal details and showing functionality is known as abstraction.
+For example phone call, we don't know the internal processing

 ### Abstraction
 + Data Abstraction is the process of hiding certain details and showing only essential information to the user.